RektPunk/CookbookConverter/README.md

 # Cookbook to Webpage Converter

-This project provides a template to convert your Jupyter Notebook-based cookbook (`.ipynb` files) into a user-friendly webpage.
+This project provides a template to convert your Jupyter Notebook-based cookbook (`.ipynb` files) or markdown (`.md` files) into a user-friendly webpage.
 With minimal setup, you can easily deploy your cookbook online.

 ## Contribution